Imagine rafting on the pristine Magpie River

 - Small quick-dry towel

-- Small flashlight or headlamp with extra batteries
+- Small headlamp with extra batteries - you can rent from us for $25

 - Sunscreen, lip protection, and insect repellent